Skip to main content

 color: STRING [OPTIONAL]

-• LABEL-ID of a label is used to reference it in other entities.
-If no name is provided, then the LABEL-ID is considered the name.
+• LABEL-ID is used to reference the label in other entities, and if no name is provided, the LABEL-ID is considered the name.

 • name [OPTIONAL] is the name of the label as seen on GitHub.